CyVerse-learning-materials/learning-materials-home/docs/ds/icommands.md

 !!!
 Note

-    You can reconfigure iCommands for other iRODS data stores by changing your environment file.
+    You can reconfigure iCommands for other iRODS zones by changing your environment file.

 3. Verify that your iCommands installation works and is properly configured using the `ils` command to list the contents of your Data Store home directory.